mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/srs_selector.rst

 .. code-block:: yaml

    tooltip: 'SRS Selector'  # text to use as tooltip
-   label: false             # true/false to label  the srs selector
+   label: false             # true/false to label the srs selector, default is false
    target: ~                # Id of Map element to query

 Class, Widget & Style